tamias/pardot-client/README.md

 Currently, the Pardot client simply returns that error response.
 In the future, this may be changed to throw an error.

-Requests are made using [Axios](https://www.npmjs.com/package/axios), which throws an error in an HTTP error occurs.
+Requests are made using [Axios](https://www.npmjs.com/package/axios), which throws an error if an HTTP error occurs.

 ### Additional Usage Notes